lightpoichich/baserow/docs/getting-started/api.md

 There is a full specification of the API available here https://api.baserow.io/api/redoc/.
 You will find documentation and some examples for each endpoint.
-The openapi spec can also be downloaded in JSON format here https://api.baserow.io/api/schema.json.
+The OpenAPI spec can also be downloaded in JSON format here https://api.baserow.io/api/schema.json.

 ## Authentication

 In order to use most of the endpoints you need an authorization token and in order to get one you need an account.
-I have added a small example on how to create an account.
+Below you will find a small example on how to create an account

 ```
 POST /api/user/